Out of the Cold Community Association runs a low-barrier supported housing community in Halifax.

-Out of the Cold supports individuals (16+) and couples of all genders who are unhoused or precariously housed and who experience a variety of barriers to housing.
+Out of the Cold is no longer a seasonal shelter; we now provide permanent dignified housing for individuals (16+) of all genders who experience a variety of barriers to housing.

 These barriers may include poverty, criminalization, racism, transphobia, homophobia, food insecurity, inadequate access to physical & mental health supports, challenges & stigma associated with alcohol and substance use, and varying levels of ability and life skills.

-We provide safe spaces for shelter and support in Halifax – Kjipuktuk.
+We provide permanent homes with additional supports in Halifax – Kjipuktuk.

-◦ FREE showers at 2380 Gottingen every Tuesday 10-6 and Thursday 10-8.
+We offer free showers out of our location at 7 Church Street in Dartmouth every Tuesday 12pm-3pm and Thursday 12pm-3pm.
 We have towels, personal care items and we do not have a time limit for showers.

 Our services are grounded in harm reduction.